 Fish – 魚 (Jyu2)

-After learning the two pet animals in Cantonese, let us now go to one of the most ingredients in seafood dishes in Cantonese cuisine.
+After learning about the two common pet animals in Cantonese, let us now go to one of the most ingredients in seafood dishes in Cantonese cuisine.
 Did you know that Hong Kong has one of the highest consumption of seafood?
 One of the most in-demand fish in Hong Kong is mackerel, joined by other seafood like lobsters, crabs, clams, and sea urchins.

 Bird – 鳥 (Liu5)